Pop up canopy: History

 Canopy-style tents and marquees have been used in many parts of the world since ancient times.
-Examples of ancient or traditional canopy tents include the chuppah, tipi, velarium, baldachin, chum, alachig, and the pagoda tent.
+Examples of ancient or traditional canopy tents include the chuppah, tipi, velarium, baldachin, and chum.

 In the United States, prior to the 1940s, most portable tents were made of heavy-duty canvas held up by long wooden poles.
 These tents were heavy and bulky, which made them difficult to transport.
 In the 1940s and 50s, many synthetic materials were developed and used in mass-produced products for the first time.
 During this period, existing materials such as aluminum and fiberglass became easier to manufacture, while new materials like nylon and polyester–which are lighter, more durable, and more resistant to the elements than traditional materials—were developed and used in portable structures.
 Structures such as tents and canopies made with these lightweight materials became popular because they can be more durable and tend to be easier to transport and set up compared to structures made with traditional materials.